ahmeddba/Wavelink-Test/README.md

 ### Additional Notes

-- **Docker**: Make sure you have Docker and Docker Compose installed on your machine.
+- **Docker**: Make sure you have Docker and Docker Compose installed on your machine and running.

 ## Running the React Native Project